abjerner/Skybrud.Umbraco.RssUtils/README.md

 ## Example

 This package is created for use in Umbraco, so this example shows how to use the package in an Umbraco MVC view.
-However the package itself doesn't contain any Umbraco specific code, so you're free to do something similar in other systems (or just native ASP.NET as well).
+However the package itself doesn't contain any Umbraco specific code, so you're free to do something similar in other systems (or just native ASP.NET) as well.

 ```C#
 @using System.Xml.Linq